-The goal of the Burkitt Lymphoma Genome Sequencing Project (BLGSP) is to explore potential genetic changes in patients with Burkitt lymphoma (BL) that could lead to better prevention, detection, and treatment of this rare and aggressive cancer.
+The goal of the Burkitt Lymphoma Genome Sequencing Project (BLGSP) is to explore genetic changes in patients with Burkitt lymphoma (BL) that could lead to better prevention, detection, and treatment of this rare and aggressive cancer.
 The Office of Cancer Genomics (OCG) at the National Cancer Institute (NCI) initiated BLGSP in collaboration with the Foundation for Burkitt Lymphoma Research.
 The molecular characterization data from Burkitt Lymphoma patients identified through BLGSP will be available to the research community worldwide in a publicly available, yet patient privacy-protected database.

 Phase I: Document Development, Investigator Recruitment, Tissue Accrual